MirrorMazes/libnbt/README.md

 ## Usage
 There are two parts to this library. nbt_build and nbt_find.

+Only `libnbt.h` need to be included for both parts of the library.

 ## Nbt build
 This part of the library allows you to build NBT data structures.